 Does your baby have a narrow strip of tissue connecting the tip of their tongue to the bottom of their mouth?
 If so, they may have a treatable condition called tongue tie.

-A pediatric dentist uses a laser to free the tongue with minimal bleeding and recovery time.may have difficulty breastfeeding, preventing him or her from thriving.
+A pediatric dentists use a laser to free the tongue with minimal bleeding and recovery time.may have difficulty breastfeeding, preventing him or her from thriving.
 Fortunately, our

 Continue reading to learn what you can expect during tongue tie laser surgery.
 Contact us with any questions you may have.